sliekens/gw2sdk/GW2SDK/PACKAGE.md

 ## How to use

-How to use the `Gw2Client` to fetch the current prices of all tradable items in the game:
+You can use the `Gw2Client` for many different purposes, such as fetching the current prices of all tradable items in the game, or the `GameLink` to receive realtime information from the game client.
+Below are some examples of how to use the `Gw2Client` and `GameLink` to fetch information about the game and the player's account.

 ``` csharp
 using System;